dask/dask-blog/_posts/2021-05-07-skeleton-analysis.md

 The herniated lung has less than 40% of the number of blood vessel branches in the healthy lung.

 There are also quantitative differences in the sizes of the blood vessels.
 Here is a violin plot showing the distribution of the distances between the start and end points of each blood vessel branch.
-We can see that overall the blood vessel branches start end end closer together in the herniated lung.
+We can see that overall the blood vessel branches start and end closer together in the herniated lung.
 This is consistent with what we might expect, since the healthy lung is more well developed than the lung from the hernia model and the hernia has compressed that lung into a smaller overall space.

 ![Violin plot comparing blood vessel thickness between a healthy and herniated lung](/images/skeleton-analysis/compare-euclidean-distance.png)